kailash-manasarovar/statement/docs/timeline/2024/september.md

 - The conservation with the hacker continues while I'm in France up until the 21st September.
 - However, it is not as intimate as before, and the threats and porn are back again.

-### Rocio Vidal

-- My eyesight's not very good so I don't really trust it too much, but I swear to God I thought I saw Rocio Vidal in Cauterets while all this was going on.
-- Could she have been there?

 ## Driving back to Dénia

 - As I drive into Dénia I notice the huge billboard for the swinger club, Hedonia.